james0zan/Slimmer/Readme.md

     InstructionID:
         BasicBlockID,
+        Line of code or -1 if not available,
+        Path to the code file (in base64) or [UNKNOWN] if not available, The instruction's LLVM IR (in base64),
+        [SSA dependency 1, SSA dependency 2, ..., ],
-        Type = {NormalInst, MemoryInst, CallInst, TerminatorInst, PhiNode, VarArg}, [SSA dependency 1, SSA dependency 2, ...],
+        Type = {NormalInst, LoadInst, StoreInst, CallInst, TerminatorInst, PhiNode, VarArg}, {
-        {
-            For MemoryInst: {
-                For load instruction: 0,
-                For store instruction: 1
-            },
             For CallInst: {
-                The called function name or [UNKNOWN] if not available },
+                The called function name or [UNKNOWN] if not available, },
             For TerminatorInst: {
-                [BasicBlockID of successor 1, BasicBlockID of successor 2, ...]
+                [BasicBlockID of successor 1, BasicBlockID of successor 2, ..., ]
             },
             For PhiNode: {
-                [<Income BasicBlockID 1, Income value>, <Income BasicBlockID 2, Income value>, ...]
+                [<Income BasicBlockID 1, Income value>, <Income BasicBlockID 2, Income value>, ..., ]
             },
-        }
-        Line of code or -1 if not available,
-        Path to the code file (in base64) or [UNKNOWN] if not available, The instruction's LLVM IR (in base64)
+        },

 A data dependency (i.e., a SSA dependency or a income value for the PhiNode) is represented as: